top of page

 “Your mother?”

 Sean looked over James’ shoulder and grinned.
-“Come on, he’s here already.”
+“Come on, he’s here finally.”

 James turned into a hug, then Mary Jo stepped back and smiled at him.